Summary of the Argument

 Contemporary Applications and Ministry Implications

-The burnout prevention dimension of volunteer coordination requires attention to the workload, emotional demands, and support needs of volunteers who serve in high-intensity ministry roles.
-Churches that establish clear expectations for volunteer time commitments, provide regular breaks and sabbaticals from service, and offer pastoral care for volunteers experiencing stress or compassion fatigue create sustainable volunteer cultures that retain experienced servants rather than burning them out.
+The burnout prevention dimension requires attention to workload, emotional demands, and support needs of volunteers serving in high-intensity ministry roles.
+Churches establishing clear expectations for volunteer time commitments, providing regular breaks and sabbaticals from service, and offering pastoral care for volunteers experiencing stress or compassion fatigue create sustainable volunteer cultures that retain experienced servants rather than burning them out.
+Children's ministry and youth ministry are particularly vulnerable to volunteer burnout due to high energy demands and emotional investment required.
+Willow Creek Community Church implements mandatory quarterly sabbaticals for children's ministry volunteers, during which they are prohibited from serving and encouraged to attend worship services as participants rather than workers.
+This policy reduced volunteer turnover in children's ministry from 47% annually to 18% annually over five years.

 Implications for Ministry and Credentialing